poojan/symbiosis.js/README.md

 //Adapters are suppoased to handle all interaction with a driver and cache ORM.Adapter.Define('http', function() {
 	return {
-		get: function(model, configuration, cacheProvider, driver, done) { /*.
-Check if model exists in cache first, if so, return cached person ..*/
+		get: function(queryParameters, configuration, cacheProvider, driver, done) {
+		//TODO: Check if model exists in cache first, if so, return cached person
+		//TODO: If queryParameters is an object we should build a query string based on query parameters var id = queryParameters;
+			driver.get(id, configuration.url)
+				.then(function(person){
+					done(null, person); //ORM will map the response to an instance of the model.
+				})
+				.catch(function(err){
+					done(err);
+				});
 		},
 		save: function(model, configuration, cacheProvider, driver, done) {
 			driver[model.id?'post':'put'](configuration.url, model.toJSON())